sillevl/course-software-engineering/excercise/thermostat.md

 ### v0.0.1
 A Ruby application that can set the wanted temperature value and a range to calculate the output states.
+Output states can be:
+* Heating: ON/OFF
+* Cooling: ON/OFF
+* RGB-LED:
+    * BLUE: to cold
+    * GREEN: OK
+    * RED: to hot
+* Text format of the temperatures

 ### v0.0.2
 The application supports different temperature units such as: